Chartlets and other downloads

 PDF Download

 This is a CTTE chartlet based upon resurvey on 25th June 2024.
-Compared to 2022 there has been a little loss of depth especikally on a line between the Safe Water Buoys.
+Compared to 2022 there has been a little loss of depth especially on a line between the Safe Water Buoys.
 Best water remains to the east of the Safe Water Buoys.

 Havengore Sept 24-2.pdfSeptember